zeke/yolox/README.md

 export ANTHROPIC_API_KEY="..."
 ```

-Then specify `model` as `sonnet` for Claude Sonnet 4.5 (best for complex reasoning):
+Then specify `model` as `claude-sonnet-4-5` for Claude Sonnet 4.5 (best for complex reasoning):

 ```
-yolox --model=sonnet "extract audio from maths.mp4 and save it as maths.m4a"
+yolox --model=claude-sonnet-4-5 "extract audio from maths.mp4 and save it as maths.m4a"
 # ffmpeg -i maths.mp4 -vn -acodec copy maths.m4a
 ```

-Or use `haiku` for Claude Haiku 4.5 (faster and more cost-effective):
+Or use `claude-haiku-4-5` for Claude Haiku 4.5 (faster and more cost-effective):

 ```
-yolox --model=haiku "list all jpg files"
+yolox --model=claude-haiku-4-5 "list all jpg files"
 # ls *.jpg
 ```